Cambodia Retreat

 Les Manguiers, Kampot

-Wooden stilt bungalows nestle among the trees, each simple and intimate, with private bathrooms and open balconies where you can sit with your morning tea and let rural Cambodia wash over you — birdsong, the soft lap of water, the rustle of leaves in the warm river breeze.
+Traditional wooden stilt bungalows nestle among the trees, each simple and intimate, with private bathrooms and open balconies where you can sit with your morning tea and let rural Cambodia wash over you — birdsong, the soft lap of water, the rustle of leaves in the warm river breeze.
 From the wooden dining deck that floats over the water, you will watch the sun descend behind the Elephant Mountains in skies of rose and amber — a ritual that, over the course of our week together, will become quietly sacred.

 Here, the lotus blooms